Skip to Content

 Final Thoughts

-This method should only be used if there is a severe problem because these insects are beneficial to your garden.
+This method should only be used if you have a severe infestation because these insects are beneficial to your garden and ecosystem.

 Share this post: